Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 This class gives us an abstraction over raw file access and exposes methods that work with text content directly.
 Its implementation is not particularly complex, but let's imagine we want to test it anyway.

 As we've identified earlier, using the real implementation of `IBlobStorage` in our tests would be troublesome, so we have to resort to test doubles.
-One way to approach this is, of course, by creating mock implementations:
+One of the simpler ways to approach this is, of course, by creating mock implementations:

 ```csharp
 [Fact]